clintwilson/dgwg/DGWG-Charter.md

 The mission of the Definitions and Glossary Working Group is to: establish a document encapsulating a set of definitions for terms used within the CA/Browser Forum and its Guidelines.

-**End date**: December 31, 2023
+**End date**: November 1, 2024

-**Initial Chair(s)**:
+**Initial Chair(s)**: TBD
 **Meeting Schedule**: Conference Call - Bi-Weekly, time TBD by consensus discussion in the CWG; Face-to-face discussions up to 3 times annually.

-**Type(s) of Voting Members Eligible to Participate**: Certificate Issuers and Certificate Consumers

-**Voting Structure for WG**: 2/3 of Certificate Issuers, 1/2 of Certificate Consumers
+**Type(s) of Voting Members Eligible to Participate**: Certificate Issuers and Certificate Consumers **Voting Structure for WG**: 2/3 of Certificate Issuers, 1/2 of Certificate Consumers

 ### **1.** **Working Group Scope**

 #### 1.1 **Summary of Working Group Goals and Objectives**

 The Definitions and Glossary Working Group shall establish and specify a list of capitalized terms, with associated definitions, used within the context of work by the Forum.
-In order to ensure the Definitions and Glossary Working Group may define all terms relevant to the Forum, the scope of work is inclusive of the individual scopes of work identified by each Chartered Working Group or Subcommittee within the Forum.
+In order to ensure the Definitions and Glossary Working Group may define all terms relevant to the Forum, this Working Group’s scope includes the terminology used within each Chartered Working Group or Subcommittee within the Forum.
 The Definitions and Glossary Working Group shall not establish Normative Requirements, nor specify how defined terms are or may be used within documentation produced by other Chartered Working Groups.
 The existence of a certain term, defined by the Definitions and Glossary Working Group, shall not impede or limit the ability for any Chartered Working Group to provide its own definition for the same term.

-The Definitions and Glossary Working Group shall produce a Final Guideline representing the set of capitalized terms and their definitions used within the CA/Browser Forum.
+The Definitions and Glossary Working Group shall produce a Final Guideline representing a set of capitalized terms and their definitions used within the CA/Browser Forum.
 This Final Guideline shall be produced with the intent that it may be incorporated by other Chartered Working Groups, as applicable to the scope of the various Guidelines produced within each Chartered Working Group.

 The Definitions and Glossary Working Group shall maintain its published Guideline as needed to incorporate additional defined terms, to modify extant defined terms, or to remove defined terms which are no longer necessary.

 #### 1.2 **Success Criteria**

-* Prepare a Draft Guideline defining a set of terms as determined by consensus within the Definitions and Glossary Working Group;
+* Prepare a Draft Guideline;
 * Prepare a ballot to adopt the Draft Guideline as a Final Guideline within the Definitions and Glossary Working Group; and
 * Follow established ballot discussion and voting procedure to formally advance to Final Guideline the Draft Guideline.